florianheller/PocketLogic/docs/readme.md

 This tutorial is provided `as is'.
 I used the described setup and it worked fine, but I do not take any responsibility for potential problems that might arise when following this tutorial.

+This work was done at the Expertise Center for Digital Media at Hasselt University in Belgium.
+This work was partially funded by imec (ICON project SeRGIo), Flanders Make (ICON project OperatorKnowledge) and the Research Foundation - Flanders (FWO, project G0E7317N End-User Development of Intelligible Internet-of-Things Ob-jects and Applications)